catamphetamine/easy-react-form/README.md

   * `onError : Function(Error)` — Submit error handler.
 E.g. can show a popup with error message.

-  * `autoFocus : Boolean` — If `true` will automatically focus on the first form field when the form is mounted.
-Defauls to `true`.
+  * `autoFocus : Boolean` — Set to `true` to automatically focus on the first form field when the form is mounted.
+Defauls to `false`.

   * `onBeforeSubmit : Function`